Your cart is empty.

 Sexual harassment occurs in every industry, at every level and in every location.
 89% of women have experienced workplace sexual harassment in their lifetime.
 Only 18% of workplace sexual harassment is reported.

-Research, such as the 2022 Australian Human Rights Commission’s (AHRC)’s Time for respect: Fifth national survey sexual harassment workplaces report and the Gender Equality @ Work Index 2025, developed by the Australian Centre for Gender Equality and Inclusion @ Work, tells us that workplace sexual harassment is getting worse, not getting better.
+Research, such as the 2022 Australian Human Rights Commission’s (AHRC)’s Time for respect: Fifth national survey sexual harassment workplaces report and the Gender Equality @ Work Index 2025, developed by the Australian Centre for Gender Equality and Inclusion @ Work, tells us that the rates of workplace sexual harassment are not getting better.

 Yet Australian employers are using NDAs to silence workers who have experienced sexual harassment and discrimination in their workplace.
 It is difficult to stop workplace sexual harassment if the people who experience it are prevented from talking about it – and if employers routinely use NDAs to stop workplace change.